My tuition has been deeply impacted by the Covid-19 crisis. See the current situation here:

 It's usually a 4 hour session, but this can be varied depending on your requirements and experience, the session being tailored to ensure we cover what you want, and to help you get the best from your camera.

 I would normally expect us both to be taking pictures and comparing them to see how different viewpoints, lens choice etc. has an effect on the outcome.
 Whatever you want to address is fine, whether it's just the basics of what your camera does, or looking at specific techniques.

-I use Pentax cameras, so if you're one of the growing number that have chosen Pentax too, I can offer that little extra that you're unlikely to find elsewhere.
+I use Pentax cameras, so if you're Pentax user too, I can offer that little extra that you're unlikely to find elsewhere.
 But whatever your camera, and whatever the make, I can help you get the best from it, as I've tutored on all the major brands, from beginner's models to the top of the range pro models.

 Many people are finding they need help getting the most from software packages such as Photoshop and Lightroom.
 I offer tuition in these too, helping you get better results more quickly, reducing the work required to process images, and promoting better image management.
-Software tuition is normally carried out in the customer's home, and can be carried out in the evening if required, maybe in one or two 2 hour sessions.
+Photography software tuition is normally carried out in the customer's home, and can be in the evening if required, maybe in one or two 2 hour sessions.

 I am available weekends* or weekdays, for any 4 hours during the day, though normally I book a 10am to 2pm session.

 If that's of interest, let me know and we'll see when we can schedule you in!

 * Weekend availability is limited, if you would like to book a tuition session on a Saturday or Sunday please don't be surprised if the majority of dates offered are 3 or more months away.